trucho/markdown-cv/index.md

 “Identification of genes involved in photoreceptor recognition and synapse formation” *Focus of Fellows*, National Eye Institute, MD, U.S.A
 <br>
 `May 2013`
-__Angueyra JM__, Rieke FM.
 "Assymetries between ON and OFF responses in primate vision first arise in photoreceptors” *ARVO Annual Meeting*, Seattle, WA, U.S.A

 ## Abstracts and posters
 `Sept 2019`